 Fast fashion can be defined as cheap clothing produced at irresponsible speeds to keep up with new trends.

-Brands can speed up clothing production by using low-quality materials, pushing workers to the limit, and causing long term effects for their own short-term gain.
-The general idea is to get popular styles into consumers hands as fast as they possibly can.
-While the garments are still seen as trendy and desirable.
+Brands can speed up clothing production by using the lowest-quality materials, pushing workers beyond their limit, and causing devastating long-term effects for their own short-term financial gain.
+The general idea is to get popular and trendy styles into consumers hands as fast as they possibly can.
+While the garments are still seen as popular, trendy and desirable.

 From the ’90s to now, a brief history of fast fashion

 The term fast fashion came about in the 1990s.
 New York Times first used it to describe Zara’s mission to take clothes from design to stores in just 15 days.

 It was around that time Zara, H&M, Topshop and Primark took over high street fashion.
-They replicated designs from luxury fashion and made them accessible to all — at a fraction of the cost.
+They replicated designs seen in luxury fashion and made them accessible to all — at a small fraction of the cost.

-Collections were no longer seasonal.
-Brands went from 4 collections each year to over 52.
+Collections were no longer following the seasons.
+Brands went from having 4 collections each year to over 52.
 With new releases daily or weekly.
 Advertising constantly reminds us about the must-have clothes of the week.
-Clothing consumption increased a lot.
+Clothing consumption increased across the western world a lot.

 So what’s the problem with fast fashion?

 The fashion and clothing industry is one of the world’s most polluting industries.
 It accounts for 8–10% of the world’s carbon emissions.
 Having damaging effects on people’s lives and the world we live in.

-Fast fashion is unethical and not sustainable — resulting in overproduction, environmental damage, and overworking of factory workers.
+Fast fashion is unethical and not sustainable for future generations — resulting in mass-overproduction, environmental damage, and overworking and under-treatment of factory workers.
 Fast fashion is destroying the planet.

 Overproduction of clothes

 Fast fashion is driven by clothing trends.
 Whether it's the styles in luxury fashion or what's seen on celebrities or influencers.

 This throw-away culture means more clothes end up going to landfill.
 Only 15% of clothing is recycled.
-More clothing produced than companies can sell, and more clothing produced than than people actually want or need.
+More clothing is produced than companies are able to sell, and more clothing produced than people actually want or need.

 Damaging cost to the environment